aradenbaugh/radia/README.md

 LICENSE
 =========

-RNA and DNA Integrated Analysis (RADIA) identifies RNA and DNA variants in NGS data.
+RNA and DNA Integrated Analysis (RADIA) identifies RNA and DNA variants in NGS data.<br>
 Copyright (C) 2010  Amie J. Radenbaugh, Ph.D.

 This program is free software: you can redistribute it and/or modify